MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ## How do I manage my Office Store Account?

-Please visit our  [Manage your Office Store account in Partner Center] (/office/dev/store/manage-account-settings-and-profile) for guidance in managing your Office Store account through Partner Center.
+Please visit our  [Manage your Office Store account in Partner Center](/office/dev/store/manage-account-settings-and-profile) for guidance in managing your Office Store account through Partner Center.

 ## Why do I get the message, "This account is not publish eligible," when I try to submit my add-in through Partner Center?